 Neighborhood INTEGRITY will not pay for the drugs listed in this section.
 These are called excluded drugs.
 If you get a prescription for an excluded drug, you must pay for it yourself.
 If you think we should pay for an excluded drug because of your case, you can file an appeal.
-(To learn how to file an appeal, see Chapter 9, Section 6.5, page 161.)
+(To learn how to file an appeal, see Chapter 9.)